 As you’re sitting in your room a friend comes in.
 It’s the first time they’ve been since you decorated and they’re keen to see how it’s turned out.
 They remember how it used to look and how it was a little tired and old fashioned though they never said.
 They look around.
 They don’t see the imperfections.
 What they see is the overall look; the clean fresh look, the colour scheme; the way the room is laid out etc.

-This is all a bit different from what you had been thinking.
-So how would it be if you thought the same as your friend?
+How would it be if you thought the same as your friend?
 How would you feel then?

 So what can we take from this thought experiment?

-When we look at something even as simple as a decorated room we are actually doing a lot of choosing.
+When we look at something, even as simple as a decorated room, we are actually doing a lot of choosing.
 We are choosing what to focus on, how to judge it and what it means or how much it matters.
 The more we make something matter the stronger our feelings will be – good or bad.

 “The mind at once sees a thing as positive and in the next moment the same thing as negative.”
 John Milton (1608 – 1674)

-“The mind is its own place and in itself, can make a Heaven of Hell, a Hell of Heaven.”
+“The mind is its own place and in itself can make a Heaven of Hell, a Hell of Heaven.”
 John Milton